-On average there are approximately 12 –18 contact lecture hours per week.
-There are approximately 2-3 hours of lecturers/tutorials per subject each week.
+On average there are approximately 12 –18 contact lecture hours per week (blend of face-to-face and virtual).
+There are approximately 2-3 hours of lectures/tutorials per subject each week.
 The number of hours per week then depends on the number of modules you are taking.

 Outside of this you will be expected partake in personal study, group work, projects and assignments.
 We would estimate workload (inclusive of lectures) to be around 30-40 hours per week.